Skip to main content

 • Failed rows (download CSV to fix and re-import)

-All imported records will have an import label and appear in a new auto-generated list.
+All imported records get an import label and appear in a new auto-generated list.

 What happens during import